subhashyadavon/CarDex-Prod/sprint2.md

 ![Profiler Output Table](docs/Sprint2_API_Profiling.png)

+### Worse Performing
 `GET /cards` is the slowest endpoint.
 It currently returns all cards in a single response, which means latency will only grow as we add more cards.

+### Future Implications
-A potential fix is to add pagination to the response so that we are only returning the cards in batches as they get requested.
+A potential fix for our slowdown is to add pagination to the response so that we are only returning the cards in batches as they get requested.
+This would require some tweaking to how our layers connect.

 </br>
 </br>